mesoform/terraform-infrastructure-modules/mcp/README.md

 ## Information

 Kubernetes adapter for MMCF is designed to create Kubernetes resources in existing cubernetes clusters.
 YAML is used to describe the configuration of Kubernetes resources.
-Files describing the configuration of the required resources are located in directories as shown below:
+These configuration files are located in directories as shown below:
 ```yamlex
 app_1/
    L k8s_deployment.yml